 Walter E. Tardy

-The following text is mostly from the Arlington National Cemetery website.
+The following information is gathered mostly from Col. Tardy’s page on the unofficial Arlington National Cemetery website, available here.
 Some additional information is included.

-Colonel Tardy's duties after World War II included staff assignments in France, the continental United States and Hawaii and attache duty in Baghdad.
+After the war, Tardy remained in active service, fulfilling staff positions in France, the United States, Hawaii and on attaché duty in Baghdad.
 He was on duty in Baghdad in 1958 when a military coup claimed the lives of the king, several members of the royal family and many senior Iraqi government ministers.

-His military decorations included the Legion of Merit, two awards of the Bronze Star and the Purple Heart.
-After his retirement in 1967, Colonel Tardy worked for several years in real estate and as a tax consultant in Northern Virginia.
-He was a member of Outpost 7 of the Society of the 3rd Infantry Division.
-He served as an elder at Old Presbyterian Meeting House in Alexandria, Virginia.
+Tardy retired from the Army in 1967, at the rank of Colonel.
+Now a civilian, he worked in real estate and as a tax consultant in Northern Virginia.
+He was a member of the Society of the 3rd Infantry Division and served as an elder at Old Presbyterian Meeting House in Alexandria, Virginia.